apiman/apiman/README.md

 This quickstart seeds a bunch of content into apiman.
 This is not strictly necessary, but it does populate the API Manager with some data so that it doesn't feel so lonely the first time you log in.

+There's also a handy echo service available at http://localhost:8080/services/echo - it's useful for demos.
+You're welcome!

-You're welcome.
-Please don't use default users and passwords in production.
+⚠️ Please don't use Apiman's default usernames, passwords, keys, certificates, etc., in production.

 ## ⚒️ Build Apiman